Mist Language Reference

 Value Operations

-Value operations are the core of Mist — they define how assets move between accounts through typed, verifiable primitives.
+Value operations are the core of Mist — they define how assets transfer between accounts through typed, verifiable primitives.
 The compiler and UVL engine guarantee that every value operation conserves assets ( $\sum \text{inputs} = \sum \text{outputs} + \text{fees}$ ).

 hold — Lock Assets in a Vault